-- Evidence of acceptance and presentation at a scientific meeting of an abstract (either oral or poster) of original work. - Documented (letter from RA) completion of a prospective or retrospective research project pertinent to SAIM that is unpublished (e.g., thesis). - Documented (letter from RA) submission of a prospective research grant/project pertinent to the candidate's specialty. - Documented (letter from RA and/or transcript) completion of graduate course work in research methods, biostatistics, and/or research ethics. - Documented completion (letter from RA and/or certificate) of at least 6 hours of research-focused seminars or classes.
-These may be offered by the ACVIM (Note: Classes and seminars fulfilling these criteria might not be offered every year at the ACVIM Forum), through online programs, or by other institutions.
-These classes will cover subjects such as the following: - Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design and participation in clinical trials. - Biostatistics. - Research ethics.
+- Copy of a first-author research paper published in a peer-reviewed journal, documenting research accomplished predominantly during the RTP, or letter of acceptance (unconditional) from a peer-reviewed journal documenting the same. - Evidence of presentation of an abstract (oral or poster) at a scientific forum, describing original work undertaken predominantly during the RTP. - Documented (letter from RA) completion of a prospective or retrospective research project, undertaken predominantly during the RTP, that is unpublished (e.g., thesis).

+- Documented (letter from RA) submission of a prospective research grant/project, generated predominantly during the RTP, pertinent to the Candidate's specialty. - Documented (letter from RA and/or transcript) completion of 3 credits, or the equivalent, of graduate course work in research methods, biostatistics, and/or research ethics. - Documented (letter from RA and/or certificate) completion of at least 6 hours of research-focused seminars or classes of an appropriately advanced level undertaken during the RTP.
+These may be offered by the ACVIM, through online programs, or by other institutions.
+These seminars or classes will cover subjects such as the following: - Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design and participation in clinical trials. - Biostatistics. - Research ethics.